Skip to content

 Best family size 1-15 people 4-10 people (tight kitchen limit)

-When a hotel wins (most of the time).
+When a Hotel Wins (Most of the Time)

-Pesach, Sukkos, Shavuos, Yamim Noraim, bar mitzvah week, wedding week, sheva brachos week, yeshiva parent visits, first-time trips with toddlers, trips with grandparents, multi-generational reunions.
-Essentially: any trip where the frum infrastructure is the point rather than the background.
+Essentially: any trip where frum infrastructure is the point, not the background.
 For these, a hotel is almost always the right answer.

-Related reading.
+Related Reading

 Tell us the trip length, family size, and trip shape.
 If an apartment genuinely fits better, we'll tell you that — and point you to trusted local rental brokers rather than booking you a hotel that isn't the right answer.